 I used some card stock 2″ letter stencils that I had on hand and connected them with painters tape, so I didn’t have to eye-ball the placement of each letter.

 I settled on a yardstick, since I preferred its “look.”
-Drilling some pilot holes before nailing it to the back of my sign, to prevent the wood from splitting, seemed like a good idea.
+I drilled some pilot holes into the yardstick before nailing it to the back of my sign, to prevent the wood from splitting.